 Using youtube-dl to Test Internet Speed

-An unconventional way to test your download speed is to use the youtube-dl CLI utility.
-The tool allows you to download YouTube videos and view the download speed.
+An unconventional way to test download speed is to use the youtube-dl CLI utility.
+The tool allows users to download YouTube videos and view download speeds.
+Follow the steps below to test internet speed with youtube-dl:

 sudo apt install youtube-dl